Blog 29 Jul 2024

 Facial Recognition

-The second most common and well-known form of biometrics is of course facial recognition.
+The second most common and well-known form of biometrics is of course face recognition.
 It is possibly the only form of biometrics, the input device for which is already found almost everywhere in today’s day and age.

 Advantages